exu/qotd/README.md

 Some quotes worth to remember (IMO :)

+- Some unknown guy
+   > "The difference between beeing inteligent and stupid
+      And intelligent person knows that he is stupid An idion does not know that he is an idiot That's the whole problem."

 - Winston Churchill
     > "Success consists of going from failure to failure without loss of enthusiasm."